runninblue/Pokemon-Battlefield/README.md

 2. Follow any prompts to initiate Pokemon battles.

-3. Press Ctrl+C to terminate the program
+3. Press Ctrl+C at any time to terminate the program